-Blocking events are identified for each GCM following the definition in subsection 3.3.
-The number of blocking days and blocking events per winter averaged over all winters of the 30-year periods and the duration of blocking events averaged over these periods are graphically represented in Figure 3 to facilitate the comparison of the HIST results against the future (SSP2 and SSP5) results.
-We find that, during recent-past conditions, the MM mean number of blocking days per winter is about 30 and the MM mean number of events per winter is about 3.
-Our results are slightly lower than the findings of Mokhov et al. (2014), 35.8 days and 4.7 events, who detected blocking events in an Euro-Atlantic sector using a Z500-based blocking

-- 215 index applied on one GCM (IPSL).
-The MM mean of blocking duration is 9.9 ± 0.9 days and is close to the mean duration of blocking events of 10.2 ± 5.3 days obtained with the reanalysis.
-These results are in agreement with mean blocking durations found in the literature, e.g. 10.5 days for winter blocking in the European-Atlantic sector by Lupo et al. (2019), using reanalysis (NCEP/NCAR) of Z500, and 7.6 days by Mokhov et al. (2014).
-In summary, the mean temporal characteristics of blocking events during HIST are well reproduced by the GCMs: the MM means of number of blocking days and duration are close to - 220 the results obtained with the reanalysis, although most of the models tend to underestimate these quantities.
+Blocking events are identified for each GCM following the definition in Sect.
+3.3.
+The number of blocking days and blocking events per winter averaged over all winters of the 30 yr periods and the duration of blocking events averaged over these periods are graphically represented in Fig. 3 to facilitate the comparison of the HIST results against the future (SSP2 and SSP5) results.
+We find that, during recentpast conditions, the MM mean number of blocking days per winter is about 30 and the MM mean number of events per winter is about 3.
+Our results are slightly lower than the findings of Mokhov et al. (2014), 35.8 d and 4.7 events, who detected blocking events in an Euro-Atlantic sector using a Z500-based blocking index applied to one GCM (IPSL).
+The MM mean of blocking duration is 9.9 ± 0.9 d and is close to the mean duration of blocking events of 10.2 ± 5.3 d obtained with the reanalysis.
+These results are in agreement with mean blocking durations found in the literature, e.g. 10.5 d for winter blocking in the Euro-Atlantic sector by Lupo et al. (2019) using reanalysis (NCEP/NCAR) of Z500 and 7.6 d by Mokhov et al. (2014).
+In summary, the mean temporal characteristics of blocking events during HIST are well reproduced by the GCMs: the MM means of number of blocking days and duration are close to the results obtained with the reanalysis, although most of the models tend to underestimate these quantities.
 When analysing the impact of climate change, no significant impact is found on blocking frequency and duration.
-With respect to the HIST
+With respect to the HIST results, MPI, BCC, and MRI simulate less-frequent blocking events in both future scenarios, while the other GCMs present a higher blocking frequency (Fig. 3).
+However, the uncertainty of the results is large (Table S2), so the differences between the periods are not statistically significant.
+Additionally, results for SSP2-4.5 and SSP5-8.5 are not in agreement among the various models (sometimes estimates are higher in SSP2 and sometimes in SSP5).